subalterngames/talmudifier/README.md

 ### v1.1.0

+- Replaced `sys.platform` with `platform.system()` in `PDFWriter` (the return value is more predictable).
+- Fixed: PDFWriter doesn't work on OS X.
-- Fixed an error in the example code in this README.
+- Fixed: The example code in this README has an error.